Hederis/styler/README.md

 # To do
 [] Handle "style already exists"
+[x] If parameter value is a file, add style to file only; if value is a directory, add styles to all .docx in directory.
 [] Add simple formatting, particularly something to distinguish start/end [] Add simple heuristics to style relatively standard items [] Character styles